tsdh/ttc15-java-refactoring-funnyqt/README.md

 ## Usage

-To run the solution in ARTE, you need to get the `lein` script from the [Leiningen homepage](http://leiningen.org/) and put in on your `PATH`.
+First, you need to get the `lein` script from the [Leiningen homepage](http://leiningen.org/) and put in on your `PATH`.

+### Running the ARTE tests

-Then just run `lein uberjar` in the project directory.
+Simply run `lein uberjar` in the project directory.
 Leiningen will automatically fetch all required dependencies such as Clojure and FunnyQT and install them into your local maven repository, and then build and package the project.